 He is an Associate Fellow of the Institute of Engineers Australia, Chartered Associate Engineer, Engineering Executive NER, Fellow of the Australian Institute of Project Management, professional member of the Australian Water Association and member of the Australian Institute of Company Directors.
-He is also a Non-Executive Director on the WaterAid Australia Board and is an advisory committee member of the Australian Water Partnership.
+He is also a Non-Executive Director on the WaterAid Australia Board.

 Mal holds a Diploma in Project Management and Certificate in Civil Engineering.